Kathleen McLeod Caminiti

 Kathie Caminiti is a partner in the firm's New Jersey and New York offices, and co-chair of the Pay Equity practice group.
 She has extensive experience handling employment litigation matters, ranging from individual plaintiff discrimination claims to wage and hour class and collective actions.

 Kathie has successfully defended cases alleging civil rights violations, race, sex, age and handicap discrimination, sexual harassment, whistle-blowing, wrongful discharge and retaliation.
 Kathie has a sophisticated wage and hour practice and has distinguished herself in Fair Labor Standards Act (FLSA)/wage and hour litigation.
-Kathie currently is the lead counsel on a number of nationwide class and collective actions and has obtained favorable outcomes for clients in various wage and hour matters, including class and collective actions arising under the FLSA and various state laws.
+As lead counsel on a number of nationwide class and collective actions, Kathie has obtained favorable outcomes for clients in various wage and hour matters, including class and collective actions arising under the FLSA and various state laws.

 Kathie has also defended employers and financial institutions in Employee Retirement Income Security Act (ERISA) cases, including class actions, seeking severance, pension and health and welfare benefits, as well as trade secret and restrictive covenant litigation.

-Recently, Kathie has been dedicating her time to analyzing the legal issues surrounding pay equality, state pay equity legislation and litigation and pay equity compliance audits.
-As a member of the firm’s Education Practice Group, Kathie regularly provides advice and training to a number of private educational institutions.
+As a chair of Fisher Phillips’ Pay Equity Practice Group dedicates her time to analyzing the legal issues surrounding pay equality, state pay equity legislation and litigation and pay equity compliance audits.

 Her expertise is frequently quoted by ABC News, NJBiz, HR Executive, NJ 101.5 and other media outlets.
 She has published numerous articles that have appeared in The New York Law Journal, New Jersey Business, New Jersey Lawyer Magazine and Practical Law Institute regarding a variety of employment-related issues.